Best Lehenga Tailor In Delhi

 4) Consider Local Weaves

-When buying your lehenga or saree, know that the quality of the fabric can make all the difference.
+When buying your lehenga or saree, know that the fabric’s quality can make all the difference.
 The different textures and designs you see on embroidery-covered cotton will always look more elegant than something found in your local department store.

-The advantage of most of these Indian weaves is that they retain their natural sheen without needing any ironing.
+The advantage of most of these Indian weaves is that they retain their natural sheen without needing to be ironed.

 5) Know Your Measurements